AuditingBack to Course Guide

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Defining audit evidence and writing an audit program.
+- Obtaining audit evidence and document findings.

 - Performing appropriate substantive tests.

 - Understanding the application and performing basic audit data analytics.

 - Describing the procedures required to complete the audit.

 - Differentiating between the types of reports available to the auditor based on the audit findings.